barrucadu/barrucadu.co.uk/pages/now.markdown

 ---
 title: Now
-date: 2020-10-11
+date: 2020-12-28
 ---

 I'm living in Rickmansworth and working as a software engineer.

 **Work:**

-- I'm still working from home for the foreseeable future.
+- I'm still working from home for the foreseeable future, but there's a vaccine now so maybe that'll change by the next update?
 - I still work for the [Government Digital Service (GDS)][w1].
-- Recently I've been tech lead for a small team doing discovery work into [GOV.UK Accounts][w2].
+- RecentlyFor the last several months I've been tech lead for a small team doing discovery work into [GOV.UK Accounts][w2].
 See my [weeknotes][w3] for more on that.

 [w1]: https://www.gov.uk/government/organisations/government-digital-service
 [w2]: https://gds.blog.gov.uk/2020/09/22/introducing-gov-uk-accounts/